Y6 Goldfinch Class

 Then activities the children took part in, included: the zip wire, 3G swing, leap of faith, bouldering, fencing, shelter building and many more.

 Science - The Circulatory System

-This week in Science, we discussed the different systems within our bodies which help to keep them moving and healthy.
+This week in Science we discussed the different systems within our bodies which help to keep our bodies moving and healthy.
 We recapped the skeletal, muscular and digestive systems and shared our ideas and knowledge as a class.
 We then created our own 'lift and flap' diagram with information about each part of the circulatory system.
 The diagram included the backbone, the lungs, the heart, the rib cage, the muscles and the skin.
 We finally labelled the diagram using keywords from our new knowledge.

 Art - Feathers